AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-instructions.md

 **Details:** A block is a unit of page output that renders some distinctive content (anything visually tangible for the end-user), such as a piece of information or a user interface element.

-Blocks are a foundational building unit for layouts in Magento.
+Blocks are a foundational building unit for layouts.
 They are the link between a PHP block class (which contains logic) and a template (which renders content).
 Blocks can have children and grandchildren (and so on).
 Information can be passed from layout XML files to blocks using the `<arguments/>` child node.

 Blocks employ templates to generate HTML.
 Examples of blocks include a [category](https://glossary.magento.com/category) list, a mini cart, product tags, and product listing.